JGrana01/huetil/README.md

 huetil attempts to support the Asuswrt-Merlin "AddOn" philosophy.
 It has an install and uninstall function and puts the executable script in /jffs/scripts (with a symbolic link to /opt/bin) and install a "conf" file in /jffs/addons/mhue.

+During install, huetil can download a small group of example scripts using huetil.
+If selected, these will be downloaded to the ~huetil/examples directory.
+Some show how to create dynamic scenes/sequences and a few are more directed to Asuswrt-Merlin based routers.
+One, hueshowspeed, will take the latest download speed from a spdMerlin run and set the color of a light based on Low (red), medium (yellow) or good (green).
+The other script, hueshowload can be run on both an Asuswrt-Merlin router or Linux box.
+It will change the color of a light to green (load average ok), yellow (getting busy) and red (CPU's are quite busy!

 ## Installation Process

 When huetil installs, it checks/downloads apps it needs (jq, column), sets up the configuration directory with a config file (huetil.conf).